-Besides the function $f(Q{0,a}) = \alpha_a |Q{0,a}| Q{0,a}$, the remaining univariate subexpressions arising from Equation (15) are p_u^2 and p_v^2 .
+Besides the function $f(Q{0,a}) = \alpha_a |Q{0,a}| Q{0,a}$, the remaining univariate subexpressions arising from Equation (7) are p_u^2 and p_v^2 .
 We introduce additional variables for these squared pressures.
 In many cases, however, we can then remove the original pressure variables as they are not needed, e.g., in the trivial case when the only elements incident to a node are pipes.
 We decide a priori whether it is necessary to introduce an approximation of p_u^2 for a node u in an optimal way using an auxiliary integer linear program (ILP).
 The variables of the ILP express whether a pressure variable, a squared pressure variable, or both variables are needed.
 The constraints then enforce these requirements.
 For example, for both endpoints of a pipe, squared pressure variables are needed, and similarly pressure variables are required at both endpoints of a compressor group.
 For a MILP formulation of a valve, however, homogeneous variables at both endpoints are sufficient.
 The objective of the auxiliary ILP is then to minimize the sum of variables that express that both types are required and hence to minimize the number of nonlinearities for the coupling of pressure to squared pressure variables.

 Characteristic diagrams of compressors are not modeled explicitly.
 We enforce any active compressor to operate at least within a convex relaxation of its operation range.
-This is achieved by dynamically cutting off solutions via the separation of tangential hyperplanes to this convex relaxation of the characteristic diagrams, see [44].
-Moreover, in order to improve the chance that the corresponding MILP solution yields a feasible solution for more accurate NLP models (see Section 3.5), we try to obtain a feasible solution by incorporating the minimization of the max norm distance to the centroids of the characteristic diagrams of all active compressors in our objective function.
-We remark that although operating ranges of compressors are typically not convex, the centroids of all the encountered characteristic diagrams are clearly feasible points.
+This is achieved by dynamically cutting off solutions via the separation of tangential hyperplanes to this convex relaxation of the characteristic diagrams, see [46].

+Moreover, in order to improve the chance that the corresponding MILP solution yields a feasible solution for more accurate NLP models (see Section 3.5), we compute a centroid point $(Q{0,a}^, \varepsilon_a^)$ of the characteristic diagram, where ε_a^ is a ratio between in- and outlet pressure.
+We then try to obtain a feasible solution by minimizing the maximum norm distance to the centroids of the characteristic diagrams of all active compressors.
+To this end, we introduce slack variables σ_a^+ , σ_a^- and add relations $Q{0,a} - Q{0,a}^ \leq M(1-s_a) + \sigma_a^+$ and $Q{0,a} - Q{0,a}^ \geq M(1-s_a) - \sigma^-$, where M is a suitably large constant; thus, these constraints are active iff the compressor is active, i.e., $s_a = 1$.
+Similar constraints are added for the ratios of the pressures.
+The objective is then to minimize the maximum of the σ 's.
+We remark that although operation ranges of compressors are typically not convex, the centroids of all the encountered characteristic diagrams are clearly feasible points.
 To choose among the different configurations of each compressor group we incorporate SOS-1 constraints on the respective binary decision variables.

-3.2 The Spatial Branching (SB) Approach
+3.2.
+The Spatial Branching (SB) Approach

 The second approach solves an approximated version of NoVa with an outer approximation method.
-We use a tailored version of the branch-and-cut constraint integer programming framework SCIP, see [1, 71, 78], which implements a combination of convex (linear) outer approximation and spatial branching (SB) to prove global optimality.
-This method is also used by state-of-the-art solvers for generic MINLP problems, see, e.g., [6, 75, 76, 77, 72].
+We use a tailored version of the branch-and-cut constraint integer programming framework SCIP, see [1, 76, 83], which implements a combination of convex (linear) outer approximation and spatial branching (SB) to prove global optimality.
+This method is also used by state-of-the-art solvers for generic MINLP problems, see, e.g., [7, 80, 81, 82, 77].